smartheim/ui-maintenance/README.md

 are available in `js/bundles/ohcomponents/*.js` and can be used in other projects as well.

-Those components are developed with [hybrid.js](https://github.com/hybridsjs/hybrids), which allows declarative definitions of Webcomponents.
-This adds 4KB, but saves with each new component, because a pure Web Component requires quite a bit of repetitive boilerplate.

 ### Icons / Fonts / Styling

 See [Styling Readme](scss/readme.md).